 Look for journals that:

 Spend an hour skimming a few recent case reports from your target journal.
 It's the fastest way to understand their tone and structure.
+Once you've found the right journal, you're ready to submit.

 You'll move faster if you treat the project like a short rotation, with clear weekly goals: